 in downtown Thebarton exudes happiness and especially for those keen on a late brunch.
 For starters the coffee is pretty handy but then there’s a great mix of brunch treats whether it be French toast served with poached fruit and labne or something more hearty such as poached eggs and bacon.
 Vegan menu includes Moroccan spiced chickpeas on a bed of blanched spinach and ciabatta with avocado.
 Beyond the great food and invigorating coffee, the house spritzers are a must and rather refreshing.
 Also refreshing is the super-friendly service.

 Mister Sunshine's is located at 32 George Street, Thebarton - five minutes from the city centre.

 In the rather beautiful Aldinga village on the Fleurieu Peninsula

-Firstly, there’s a great local market highlighting and promoting the best local produce but more pertinently for brunch enthusiasts, a late morning outside under the trees is one of life’s great pleasures.
+a great local market that highlights and promotes the best local produce, but more pertinently for brunch enthusiasts, a late morning outside under the trees is one of life’s great pleasures.

 Queenies Store, Largs Bay